dml-tech/marlin-sovol/README.md

 # Notes

-The filament runout detector is not activated like in the released source code.
+The filament runout detector is now activated.

 The bed is limited to 285mm instead of 290mm to avoid going outside the bed.